alexey-broadcast/weather/README.md

-# freecodecamp-weather
+# Weather
-See a perfect weather app at http://alexey-broadcast.github.io/freecodecamp-weather
+See a perfect weather app at http://alexey-broadcast.github.io/weather

 ------------------------------
 Developed in according to